renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- Nada (Carmen Laforet)
+> "the need, felt by all people who are not very attractive, to make material payment for what is, to them, extraordinary, someone's interest and affection"
+> "The next day I’d hover clumsily near my grandmother.
+I detected so sweet a smile in her light eyes when she looked at me that I was moved as if the roots of my spirit were clutching at me until I wanted to cry.
+If, impelled by my feelings, I’d put my arms around her, I’d encounter a little body, hard and cold as if made of wire, inside which beat a surprisingly strong heart."
+> It's good - a much darker Catcher in the Rye plus poverty, and a woman's experience which is very different.
+Honest and real.
+Andrea's poverty and chronic hunger makes me sad (and IRL more grateful for the Marshall Plan).
+A lot of suffering in this family and community - the DV is hard to read, especially towards the end.
 - Go Tell It on the Mountain (James Baldwin)
 > Amazing.
 Perfect, I can't even describe.
 I have a suspicion that I'll need to reread this when I'm a bit older.
 The grief towards the end of Gabriel's part is the most moving thing I have ever read.
 I like Richard a lot.
 Deborah: "The Lord sure give that woman [Esther's mother] a heavy cross to bead."
 Esther: "Be careful how you talk to me.
 I ain't the first girl been ruined by a holy man, either."
 - Contact (Carl Sagan)